Preventing & Getting Rid Of Termites

 You don’t need to start stripping your home of all wood and paper products.
 Termites are specifically partial to wood that they can have quick access to.
 Avoid allowing your wood to make contact with soil.
 It is a best practice to leave at least six inches between wood and soil.

 Termites thrive in areas that are moist and warm, which makes summer renovations especially treacherous.
 Don’t let excess lumber pile up on the side of your house.
-If you have landscaping done, avoid large piles of leaves and branches, and make sure your landscaper removes any tree stumps that may be left on your property.
+If you have landscaping done, avoid large piles of leaves and branches from tree trimming, and make sure your landscaper removes any tree stumps that may be left on your property.

 Keep moisture away from wood at all costs.